ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

       Similar changes will be necessary for case alternatives and for ``let``.
 See ``CE-Abs`` in Fig. 7 of the paper_.

    #.
-We need to add a new coercion form to sllow for an interpretation for ``Witness``.
+We need to add a new coercion form to allow for an interpretation for ``Witness``.
       This would be the new constructor for ``Coercion``::

         | WitnessPackCo Type CoreExpr TyVar Type